kochx384/kickstarter-analysis/README.md

 ### Limitations
 When looking at the Outcomes Based on Goals line chart, it fails to show the number of campaigns as it only shows the percentage.
 The number of successful campaigns is significantly higher when the goal amount is less than $5000 compared to when the goal is between $30000 and $44999.
 The number of campaigns drops as the goal amount increases, which makes it difficult to get an accurate and reliable percentage.
 The line chart makes it look like the amount of successful campaigns with goals less than $5000 is the same as the amount of successful campaigns with goals between $35000 to $44999.
 However, this is not true.

+The Theater Outcomes Based on Launch Dates line chart shows all the outcomes of the campaigns under the parent category "theater" based on the month they were launched, but it does not show how long the campaigns were run.
+Is the success of a campaign dependent on only the launch date, or is it dependent on both the launch date and the length of the campaign.